hack-gpon/hack-gpon.github.io/_ont_xgs/ont-nokia-xs-010x-q.md

 This ONT supports dual boot.

-`kernel0` and `rootfs0` respectively contain the kernel and firmware of the first image, `kernel1` and `rootfs1` the kernel and the firmware of the second one
+`kernel0` and `rootfs0` respectively contain the kernel and firmware of the first image, `kernel1` and `rootfs1` the kernel and firmware of the second one.

 {% include_relative ont-nokia-use.md %}